CrossRef/cayenne/README.md

 - :graph-api - Must be specified along with :api and :graph.
 Enables the graph API.
 Requires datomic leiningen profile.
 - :feed-api - Must be specified along with :api.
 Enables the feed API for real-time metadata ingest.
 - :process-feed-files - Run async processing of incoming feed files.
 Should be enabled with :feed-api.
+- :solr-inserts - Run solr inserts.
+Should be enabled with :feed-api or instances perform OAI-PMH harvesting.

 ## Run as a Daemon